Argentina to Bolivia: The Border Crossing

 Depending on what time of day you travel through the border, you may or may not be faced with queues.

 Arriving when the border opened, I was stamped out of Argentina in a couple of minutes without having to wait.
-Travelling on a British passport, there was no exit fee, however, they did provide a paper receipt which you'll need to keep for the Bolivian border.
+Travelling on a British passport, there was no exit fee; however, they did provide a paper receipt which I needed to keep for the Bolivian border.

 You're now free to walk into Villazon!